 Just some simple lifestyle changes can be enough to help this problem.
 Make sure you regularly get away from your desk during the working day and do some exercise even if it is a simple walk around the block.

 If you do have a desk-bound job build in time to move around as it can make a difference in keeping those feet warm.
+If the weather and colder temperatures prevent you from going outside get a folding treadmill and take a walk on it a few times a day.
+These treadmills are a reasonable price in comparison to the larger versions and take up much less room.

 Poor Circulation and Cold Feet

-A sedentary lifestyle is one reason for cold feet but there are many other health conditions that can also cause a problem with poor circulation.
+A sedentary lifestyle is one reason for constant cold feet but there are many other health conditions that can also cause a problem with poor circulation.
 If you want to learn how to keep feet warm with poor circulation then it makes sense to know what is behind the problem in the first place.

 Problems such as varicose veins for example can cause a problem with your circulation and prevent blood circulation.
 Compression socks or tights may be able to help with this or alternatively some surgical procedures.